 The first question is usually easier to answer.
 And sometimes, if possible, providing the information in more than one format helps you take care of the second.

-So, to help you with the first question, I’ve written up a little primer to the three main methods of information delivery:
+So, to help you with the first question, I’ve written up a little primer on the three main methods of information delivery:

 1. The Written Word (e-books):